Coronavirus (COVID-19) impact on business aviation

 - Most Caribbean islands have re-opened to international passengers with varying degrees of restrictions.
 Expect frequent changes as they continue to work out their processes.

 - Antigua and Barbuda – Open.
 Requires approval before operating, Proof of a negative COVID test taken within seven days required.
+Quarantine not required with negative test.

 - Barbados – Open to international passengers.
 Requires negative test taken within 72 hours prior to departure.
+Quarantine not required with negative COVID test.

 - Dominica – Open.
 Negative PCR test within 24-72 hours of arrival required.
 Upon arrival, pax will undergo a health screen and a rapid COVID test.
 If negative, no quarantine required.